 How to get there: The reserve is located 70 km from Blantyre.
 Drive on the M1 and once you reach Chikwawa, turn on the T416 (the last 20 km are gravel).
-You’ll find the main gate of the reserve on google maps as Majete wildlife reserve and African parks Headquarters.
+You’ll find the reserve’s main gate on google maps as Majete wildlife reserve and African parks Headquarters.
 Check our itinerary around Malawi clicking here.

-Where to sleep: the Reserve offers a different choice of accommodations among Community Campsite with all the facilities (10 $ with your tent; 25 $ Tent hire), Thwavale Tented Lodge and Mkulumadzi Lodge.
-Click on the name of the accommodations for more information.
+Where to sleep: the Reserve offers a different choice of accommodations among Community Campsite with all the facilities (10 USD with your tent; 25 USD Tent hire), Thwavale Tented Lodge and Mkulumadzi Lodge.

-Tip: if you visit Majete WR during the high season (July-August), we suggest booking in advance the activities in the park.
+Tip: if you visit Majete WR during the high season (July-August), we suggest booking to advance the park’s activities.
 We booked the community campsite and our activities contacting the MWR management by email.
 In the low season, you can book your activities at the Heritage Centre next to the main gate (where you’ll also find a restaurant and a pool).